kc3222/CS520-assignments/assignment1/README.md

 ### Proposed Strategy

 **Core Idea**: Combine chain-of-thought reasoning with test-guided self-debugging, where the LLM first reasons through the problem step-by-step, then uses failing test cases to iteratively debug its own output.

+**Testing**: The proposed strategy was applied to the same two problems (375 and 944) that were used in Part 2, demonstrating its effectiveness on previously failing cases.

 ### Workflow